sureshlavhare/sureshlavhare-demo/README.md

 # sureshlavhare-demo
-This is my first repositary
+This is my first Git repositary
+Author- Suresh dAdA